thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 ## Subscribe to events

-Create the route `/events` in the _pizza-store_ service.
+Create the route `/events` in the _pizza-storefront_ service.
 This route was previously specified in the `subscription.yaml` file as the endpoint that will be triggered once a new event is published to the `orders` topic.

 Under **// -------- Dapr Pub/Sub -------- //** add the following: